bindi-v/Workout_Tracker/README.md

 # Workout_Tracker

 In this, we create a workout tracker.
-We have already been provided with the front end code in the.
-In this, we require to create Mongo database with a Mongoose schema and handle routes with Express.
+We have already been provided with the front end code for app, In this, we require to create Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story